jonnonz1/nz-statute-book/acts/public/2004/income-tax-act-2004.md

 (2) Notwithstanding any provision in section NH 3 or in section 102 or 139B of the Tax Administration Act 1994, the Commissioner may not assess any company for dividend withholding payment or late payment penalty for late payment of dividend withholding payment, to the extent such assessment is made only by reason of the Commissioner disputing details provided by the company to the Commissioner under subsection (1) or (6)(c), after the expiration of 4 years from the later of—except where, in the opinion of the Commissioner, the details are fraudulently or wilfully misleading.
   (a) the date upon which the details were provided; and (b) the last date specified in or allowed by the Commissioner under subsection (1) or (6), as the case may be, for filing the details,—
-(3) Where—for the purposes of this subpart the company is treated as— and the taxpayer must furnish the details accordingly.
+(3) Where—for the purposes of this subpart the company is treated as—and the taxpayer must furnish the details accordingly.
   (a) a taxpayer furnishes under subsection (1) details in respect of an accounting year of a company to which paragraph (c)(i) or (ii) of the definition of eligible accounting year does not apply; and
   (b) the company is at any time in the accounting year a low tax jurisdiction company,— (c) deriving, in that accounting year, only those of its earnings for the accounting year which are dividends derived from another company which is, at the time of derivation, not a low tax jurisdiction company; and